Why an Arizona Nurse Should Not Voluntarily Surrender

 Using a Nursing Title

-In Arizona, there are laws that regulate who can use certain nursing titles in the state.
-These Arizona Nursing Title Restrictions restrictions must be followed exactly.
-If they’re not they can lead to serious consequences with the Arizona Board of Nursing.
-Any individual who uses a title they have not legally obtained can find themselves facing disciplinary actions.
+Individuals who use a title they have not legally obtained can face disciplinary actions.
 People who use a title of a license or have had their license revoked also fall under this category.

 Consultation with Chelle Law